 - Gun permits are issued for the purchase of handguns only.
 It does not give you the right to carry the gun concealed.
 Carrying a concealed weapon without a N.C.
 State Concealed Handgun Permit is against the law (G.S.
 14-269).

-ONCE AN APPLICATION HAS BEEN APPROVED AND YOU HAVE RECEIVED YOUR PURCHASE PERMITS, THE APPLICATION EXPIRES.
-A NEW APPLICATION IS REQUIRED IF YOU DESIRE ADDITIONAL PERMITS IN THE FUTURE.
-PERMITS MUST BE PICKED UP BEFORE 4:30PM.
-ONCE AN APPLICATION HAS BEEN APPROVED, YOU MUST PICK UP YOUR PERMITS WITHIN 30 DAYS.
-IF YOU DO NOT PICK UP PERMITS WITHIN THE 30 DAY LIMIT, THE APPLICATION EXPIRES AND YOU WILL HAVE TO SUBMIT A NEW APPLICATION
+PURCHASE HANDGUN PERMITS: ONCE AN APPLICATION HAS BEEN APPROVED AND YOU HAVE RECEIVED YOUR PERMIT(S), THE APPLICATION EXPIRES.
+A NEW APPLICATION IS REQUIRED IF YOU DESIRE ADDITIONAL PERMIT(S) IN THE FUTURE.
+PERMIT(S) MUST BE PICKED UP DURING GUN PERMITS NORMAL OPERATING HOURS.
+FAILURE TO PICK UP YOUR PERMIT(S) WITHIN THE 30 DAY APPROVAL, THE APPLICATION EXPIRES AND YOU MUST SUBMIT A NEW APPLICATION.

 Concealed Handgun Carrying Permit